Scrolls of Abraham: Identification

 Therefore, in this view, Muslims would not be required to ascribe to the Sefer Yetzirah, even were it to be identified as the Scrolls of Abraham.
-Furthermore, Muslim theology accepts the original Torah (Tawrat) as revealed to Moses (Musa) or the original Psalms (Zabur) as revealed to David (Dawud), as well as the original Evangel (Injil) as revealed to Jesus (Isa).
+Furthermore, Muslim theology accepts the original Torah (Tawrat) as revealed to Moses (Musa) or the original Psalms (Zabur) as revealed to David (Dawud), as well as the original Gospel (Injeel) as revealed to Jesus (Isa).